shark-236/Loan_Qualifier_Application/README.md

 ## Usage

 To use the application, open Module_2_Challenge.ipynb in your jupyter lab.
 Ensure you have access to the data folder, utils, and filters from the repository.
-A 'save' function has been added to sasve the qualifying loans.
+A 'save' function has been added to save the qualifying loans.
 User will be prompted a Yes/No to save the qualifying loans.
 If Yes (i.e. True), a CSV file will be saved.

 ---